vippsas/vipps-recurring-api/vipps-recurring-api.md

 To facilitate automated testing in the
 [Test Environment (MT)][vipps-test-environment],
-the Recurring API provides a [`force accept agreement`][force-accept-agreement-endpoint] endpoint to avoid manual agreement acceptance in the Vipps MobilePay app:
+the Recurring API provides a [`force accept agreement`][force-accept-agreement-endpoint] endpoint to avoid manual agreement acceptance in the Vipps or MobilePay app:

-The *force approve* endpoint allows developers to approve a payment through the Recurring API without the use of the Vipps MobilePay app.
+The *force approve* endpoint allows developers to approve a payment through the Recurring API without the use of the Vipps or MobilePay app.
 This is useful for automated testing.
 The endpoint is only available in our test environment.

 ## Recommendations regarding handling redirects